-At the time of launch, Sony India priced its flagship active noise-cancelling headphones at Rs 29,999.
+At the time of launch, Sony India priced its flagship active noise-canceling headphones at Rs 29,999.
 However, these cans are now offered under hefty discounts.
-But, are the Sony WH – 1000XM3 worth buying in 2020?
+But, is the Sony WH-1000XM3 worth buying in 2020?

 Let’s answer that and other such pertinent questions in this Sony WH-1000XM3 review.